top of page

 Crying in Toilets.
 Smiling in Meetings.

-I’d cry in toilets, wipe the mascara off my cheeks, then walk back into meetings smiling like nothing happened.
+I’d cry in toilets, wipe the mascara off my cheeks,

 I’d party on weekends just to feel alive again and escape my Monday-Friday misery.